Ernie Wise: Later years

-After Morecambe's death from a third heart attack on 28 May 1984, Ernie Wise spent some of his time at Boca Raton, Florida, where he had a holiday home.

-In the UK, he lived in Thorpe Avenue, Peterborough for many years next door to singer Edmund Hockridge, before moving to a luxury home on the banks of the River Thames in Maidenhead, Berkshire.

-On 1 January 1985, he made what at the time was said to have been the first public mobile phone call in the UK, from St Katharine Docks, East London, to Vodafone's Headquarters in Newbury, Berkshire.
-In 2015, it was reported that the actual first call was made a few hours earlier by Michael Harrison to his father Sir Ernest Harrison, chairman of Vodafone.
+On 1 January 1985, he made what was publicised as the first public mobile phone call in the UK, from St Katharine Docks, East London, to Vodafone's Headquarters in Newbury, Berkshire.
+In 2015, it was reported that the actual first call was made a few hours earlier by Michael Harrison to his father, Sir Ernest Harrison, chairman of Vodafone.

+Also in 1985, Wise appeared in an acting role in an episode of the American TV situation comedy Too Close for Comfort, playing an old friend of the main character, Henry, played by Ted Knight.
+It was Wise's only appearance in an American sitcom, and his last acting role on TV although he would continue to make TV appearances for the next decade, they were all on UK-based documentary, panel, or chat shows.

 Wise appeared regularly as a panellist on the ITV revival of the popular panel show What's My Line?
 He was a guest several times on Countdown, had a gardening column in the News of the World newspaper and also appeared in several West End plays, including The Mystery Of Edwin Drood in 1987.
 He gave talks on cruises about his life and career.
 In 1989, he made a guest appearance in Rainbow Series 17, Episode 1276.
 He wrote his autobiography, Still on My Way to Hollywood, in 1990.
 He also was the subject on This Is Your Life, which was transmitted on Boxing Day that year.
 His 1992 Christmas single was a recommended retail release in Music Week.
 Wise was also an active and long-time participant in the Keep Britain Tidy campaign.